-Title: Planning activities to traditional and heritage buildings and structures in the workplace Unit Number: J/650/0900 Learning outcome The learner will be a Assessment criteria The learner can: Confirm the p requirements information su planning activ traditional and buildings. against the upplied when ities for 1.1 Confirm and record project requirements for at least two of the following activities for traditional and heritage buildings using at least five of the following information sources: Activities: repair maintenance conservation alteration adaption energy efficiency retrofit installation or replacement of building services Information sources: survey reports, drawings, schedules, specifications and programmes sub-contractor arrangements records of industry certification, registration cards, competency schemes, qualifications and training of people risk assessments, method statements, health, safety and environmental plans asbetos surveys statutory consents manufacturers' technical information and product data sheets hot works permit legislation and official guidance relating to built conservation management plans heritage impact statements written scheme of investigation of archaeology specialist investigations 1.2 Explain how to confirm and record project requirements for traditional and heritage buildings for the following activities: repair maintenance conservation alteration adaption
+Title: Planning activities to traditional and heritage buildings and structures in the workplace Unit Number: J/650/0900

+, Unit Number: J/650/0900 Learning outcomes The learner will be able to: Assessment criteria The learner can: 1 Confirm the prequirements information supplements planning active traditional and buildings. against the upplied when rities for 1.1 Confirm and record project requirements for at least two of the following activities for traditional and heritage buildings using at least five of the following information sources: Activities: repair maintenance conservation alteration adaption energy efficiency retrofit installation or replacement of building services Information sources: - survey reports, drawings, schedules, specifications and programmes - sub-contractor arrangements - records of industry certification, registration cards, competency schemes, qualifications and training of people - risk assessments, method statements, health, safety and environmental plans - asbestos surveys - statutory consents - manufacturers' technical information and product data sheets - hot works permit - legislation and official guidance relating to built conservation management plans - heritage impact statements - written scheme of investigation of archaeology - specialist investigations 1.2 Explain how to confirm and record project requirements for traditional and heritage buildings for the following activities: - repair - maintenance - conservation - alteration - adaption - energy efficiency retrofit - installation or replacement of building services.

-Learning outcomes The learner will be able to: Assessment criteria The learner can: - The learner can: 1.3 Explain how to identify and use a range of information sources for traditional and heritage building project requirements including but not limited to: survey reports, drawings, schedules, specifications and programmes sub-contractor arrangements records of industry certification, registration cards, competency schemes, qualifications and training of people risk assessments and method statements, health, safety and environmental plans asbestos surveys statutory consents manufacturers technical information and product data sheets hot works permit legislation and official guidance relating to built heritage (Listed Building Consent, Planning Permission, Scheduled Monument Consent, Conservation Area Consent, Ecclesiastical Exemption) conservation management plans heritage impact statements written scheme of investigation for archaeology (WSI) specialist surveys and investigations to understand the existing buildings and structures and inform proposed works including but not limited to: a) heritage issues and significance b) construction materials and methods c) condition and behaviour d) the range of diagnostic investigations d) the range of diagnostic investigations 1.4 Explain who needs to be consulted when confirming project requirements for traditional and heritage 1.5 Explain why information from a range of sources must be used when planning activities to traditional and heritage building project requirements.
+Learning outcomes Assessment criteria The learner will be able to: The learner can: 1.3 Explain how to identify and use a range of information sources for traditional and heritage building project requirements including but not limited to: survey reports, drawings, schedules, specifications and programmes - sub-contractor arrangements - records of industry certification, registration cards, competency schemes, qualifications and training of people - risk assessments and method statements, health, safety and environmental plans - asbestos surveys - statutory consents - manufacturers technical information and product data sheets - hot works permit - legislation and official guidance relating to built heritage (Listed Building Consent, Planning Permission, Scheduled Monument Consent, Conservation Area Consent, Ecclesiastical Exemption) - conservation management plans - heritage impact statements - written scheme of investigation for archaeology (WSI) - specialist surveys and investigations to understand the existing buildings and structures and inform proposed works including but not limited to: a) heritage issues and significance b) construction materials and methods c) condition and behaviour d) the range of diagnostic investigations 1.4 Explain who needs to be consulted when confirming project requirements for traditional and heritage buildings.
+1.5 Explain why information from a range of sources must be used when planning activities to traditional and heritage building project requirements.

 Learning outcomes Assessment criteria The learner will be able to: The learner can: 2 Identify, review and record the potential impact of a range of factors.
 2.1 Identify, review and record the impact of at least three of the following factors on planning work activities to traditional and heritage buildings: current organisational requirements contractual requirements statutory requirements resource allocation working requirements working in and around occupied or tenanted buildings environmental considerations weather conditions sustainability sequencing of trades temporary works.
-2.2 Explain how to identify, review and record the impacts of a range of factors on the planning of work activities including but not limited to: current organisational requirements contractual requirements statutory requirements resource allocation working requirements working in and around occupied and tenanted buildings environmental considerations weather conditions sustainability sequencing of trades temporary works.
+Explain how to identify, review and record the impacts of a range of factors on the planning of work activities including but not limited to: current organisational requirements contractual requirements statutory requirements resource allocation working requirements working in and around occupied and tenanted buildings environmental considerations weather conditions sustainability sequencing of trades temporary works.
 2.3 Give reasons why the impacts on the planning of work activities from a range of factors need to be identified, reviewed and recorded.